 If you’re watching your calorie intake, it’s good to know that coconut sugar is high in calories.

-It’s not recommended to consume a lot of coconut sugar or syrup as a way to ingest more nutrients.
-It’s better to stick to whole foods such as fruit, vegetables and legumes.
+Consuming a lot of coconut sugar is not a good way to ingest more nutrients.
+It’s best to get them from whole foods such as fruit, vegetables and legumes.

 Coconuts are very sustainable, versatile fruits that can be used to produce many products.